amird308/plotset-cli/Readme.md

 ```
 plotset login
 ```
-## new project
+## new template

 ```
-plotset new project-name
+plotset new template-name
 ```

-with this commend ploset generated template in current root.
+with this commend ploset generated template in current directory.

 the template includes the following files (in src folder).